5 ways to talk with your parent about financial planning

-Although finances can be a touchy subject for some, discussing long-term goals about budgeting with your loved one is essential for his or her future.
+Although finances can be a touchy subject for some, discussing long-term goals and budgeting with your loved one is essential for his or her future.
 If you notice that your parent’s decision-making skills are slowing due to age or health-related issues, you may need to step in and offer additional financial guidance and support.

-If your parent is in the beginning stages of dementia or Alzheimer’s, offering financial assistance is a must, as the disease can result in a myriad of poor financial planning decisions, such as forgetting to pay monthly bills or making irresponsible and irrational purchases.
+If your parent is in the beginning stages of dementia or Alzheimer’s, offering financial assistance is a must, as the disease can result in a myriad of poor financial planning decisions, such as forgetting to pay monthly bills or making irresponsible purchases.

 This discussion won’t be easy, but there are ways to have an open talk about your parent’s financial future without impeding his or her independence.